GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/recipes/duplicating-multiple-blog-posts-at-once/en.md

 ⚙️ **Configuration alert:**

-For this GraphQL query to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint needs to have [Nested Mutations](https://gatographql.com/guides/schema/using-nested-mutations/) enabled
+For this GraphQL query to work, the [Schema Configuration](https://gatographql.com/guides/use/creating-a-schema-configuration/) applied to the endpoint needs to have the following configuration:

+- In block [Payload Types for Mutations](https://gatographql.com/guides/config/returning-a-payload-object-or-the-mutated-entity-for-mutations/), select "Do not use Payload Types for Mutations (i.e. return the mutated entity)" (so that dynamic variable `$createdPostIDs` will contain the IDs of the created posts)
+- In block [Mutation Scheme](https://gatographql.com/guides/schema/using-nested-mutations/), select any of the two "Enable Nested Mutations" options (as to use field `_echo` inside a `mutation`)

 </div>